 It is considerably easier for residents of Indianapolis to eat foods from the Fun Foods index than it is to eat from the Healthy Foods index, more so than any other city surveyed.
 This may be a contributor to why they scored as the second unhealthiest city in America this year.

-Figure 1: On the left is a photo an Observer captured of the $13.99 Justin’s Almond Butter in Indianapolis, while the right displays the same product for $8.49 in Boise.
+Figure 1: On the right is a photo an Observer captured of the $13.99 Justin’s Almond Butter in Indianapolis, while the left displays the same product for $8.49 in Boise.

 Seattle and Boise